+25th January 2023

-January 2022 Review date: January 2023
+Review date: 24th January 2025

 University Academy Holbeach is committed to the need both to eliminate unlawful discrimination and to promote equality for pupils, staff and others using the school facilities.
+University Academy Holbeach is committed to publishing our equality objectives (every 4 years) and equality information (at least annually)

-1.2 The school is committed to giving all pupils every opportunity to achieve the highest standards by:
+- 1.2 The school is committed to advancing equality and promoting respect for difference and diversity through the school's vision, ethos and values by;

 - taking account of their varied experiences and needs;

 - offering a broad and balanced curriculum;

-having high expectations of all pupils
+- having high expectations of all pupils

-1.3 The school complies with all current legislation concerning unfair discrimination and to promoting best practice in equality of treatment.
+- 1.3 The school complies with all current legislation concerning unfair discrimination and to promoting best practice in equality of treatment.
 This policy accords with the following legislation:

 - The Equality Act 2010

 - Gender Equality Duty 2007

 - Employment Equality (Age) Regulations 2006

 - Disability Discrimination Acts 1995 & 2005

 - Employment Equality (Religion or Belief) Regulations 2003

 - Employment Equality (Sexual Orientation) Regulations 2003

 - Special Educational Needs and Disability Act 2001

 - Race Relations (Amendment) Act 2000

 - Sex Discrimination (Gender Reassignment) Regulations 1999

 - Human Rights Act 1998

 - Sex Discrimination Acts of 1975 & 1986

 - 1.4 This policy should be read in conjunction with the following school policies:

+- Disability Equality Scheme & Accessibility Plan

+- Equality information and objectives

 - Child Protection Policy

-- Disability Equality Scheme & Accessibility Plan

-- Behaviour Policy/ Anti Bullying Policy
+- Behaviour and Anti Bullying Policy

-- Race Equality Policy

 - Sex & Relationships Education Policy

-- Special Educational Needs Policy
+Special Educational Needs Policy